mcraiha/spine-unity-docs/Attachments-and-AttachmentTools.md

 //Material m = (Material)((AtlasRegion)rendererObject).page.rendererObject;
 ```

-All renderable Attachment types implement the `IHasRendererObject` interface, which has the `object RendererObject` property.
+All renderable attachment types implement the `IHasRendererObject` interface, which has the `object RendererObject` property.

+// TODO: Describe how to replace the backing texture using an AtlasRegion in Spine-Unity.
+And how to create a new AtlasRegion using UnityEngine.Sprite and a bare UnityEngine.Texture2D.

 # AttachmentTools
 AttachmentTools is a collection of utility methods and static classes that help manipulate Spine Attachment objects for Spine-Unity.